acgis-zhan0701/testreadme/README.md

 This project requires four open source packages, as shown below:

-1. raster:            "raster"
+1. raster:
-2. sf:                "st_read"
+2. sf:
-3. foreign:           "write.dbf"
+3. foreign:
-4. exactextractr:     "extract"
+4. exactextractr:

  - Raster::raster tool is used to create a raster layer file from an existing file.
  - sf:: st_read tool is used to read shapefile.